rchrdmess/RM_Milestone_Project_1/README.md

 404.htm [results](https://validator.w3.org/nu/?doc=https%3A%2F%2Frchrdmess.github.io%2FRM_Milestone_Project_1%2F404.htm)

 When passed through the W3C Markup Validation Service index.htm returned the following results:
-  - 8 aria-label misuse warnings returned on the index page, which have been dismissed by the author.
+  - 7 aria-label misuse warnings returned on the index page, which have been dismissed by the author.
-  - 1 query regarding the Google Map iFrame width.
-This has purposely been set as a percentage for better alignment.

 ### CSS Validation